 Then, in August 2016 we hosted a wonderful Day Away at Normandie Beach Resort in Westport, New York, where 15 Nepalese and 15 Americans shared a meal, played in the water, and exchanged ethnic songs and dances.

 We also raised $3,000 for Bicycles for Refugees in Germany and hosted a public discussion in September on this program with a visitor from Germany who told us about the progress with asylum seekers in that country.

-- In conjunction with Keene Valley Congregational Church, which initiated the original Refugee Summit in January 2016, we and two other organizations received a grant of $2,000 from the Adirondack Foundation that was originally to be used to hire someone to coordinate among local groups active in refugee issues throughout the North Country.
+In conjunction with Keene Valley Congregational Church, which initiated the original Refugee Summit in January 2016, we and two other organizations received a grant of $2,000 from the Adirondack Foundation that was originally to be used to hire someone to coordinate among local groups active in refugee issues throughout the North Country.
 That need has dissipated, so we are re-purposing the funds.
-(This Champlain Valley Friends of Refugees website includes available space [see above] for refugee advocacy groups in the Keene Valley and Lake Placid/Tupper Lake areas.)
+(This Champlain Valley Friends of Refugees website includes available space [see above] for refugee advocacy groups in the Keene/Keene Valley and other areas.)